From crempog of Wales to injera of Ethiopia, we recommend these eight delicious pancakes from around the globe

 Pancake, concocted from a batter made from staple foods like eggs, flour and milk, assumes many forms in different cultures – it can be thin and crispy, round and wobbly, stuffed with savoury meat or served with a generous amount of chocolate spread.

 The main ingredients can also be substituted.
-You can make pancakes with plain flour, flour ground from rice, corn, tapioca or even fibre-rich buckwheat.
-If you are averse to milk and butter, opt for plant-based ingredients or get back to basics with just water and some vegetable oil, the results are equally delicious.
+You can make pancakes with flour ground from wheat, rice, corn, tapioca or even fibre-rich buckwheat.
+And if you are averse to milk and butter, opt for plant-based ingredients or get back to basics with just water and some vegetable oil; the results are equally delicious.

 In countries that have a large population of Christians and Catholics, pancake is mostly associated the Pancake Day.
 Pancake Day has many names – you can call it Shrove Tuesday in English, Mardi Gras in French, or Fastnachtsdienstag in German – whatever the name, this particular Tuesday before Ash Wednesday (the beginning of Lent) is an excuse for fun and indulgence.
-Centuries ago, however, Shrove Tuesday was a time for families to use up perishable ingredients before embarking on the Lent fast.
-That’s why pancakes are the dish of choice in countries that mark Shrove Tuesday.
+Centuries ago, however, Shrove Tuesday was a time for families to use up perishable ingredients before embarking on the Lent fast, and pancake was the dish of choice.

-In other cultures, pancake can be eaten daily, as a side dish, a sweet treat, or even used as a ‘plate’ with other foods placed on top.
-It is versatile and has limitless possibilities.
-In other words, you can be very creative when making your own pancake, or you can draw inspiration from many pancake recipes from all corners of the globe.
-In this article, we shall aim to tempt you with pancakes that we like.
+Pancakes are also eaten in other cultures as a side dish, a sweet treat, or even used as a ‘plate’ with other foods placed on top.
+When making your own pancakes, you can stick to the traditional recipes or draw inspiration from other recipes from all corners of the globe.
+In this article, we shall aim to tempt you with different pancakes that we like.

 1. Crempog, Wales

-Crempog (crempogau in plural) is a Welsh pancake which is more similar to American pancake than the traditional pancake and crepe widely eaten throughout Europe.
+Crempog (crempogau in plural) is a Welsh pancake that is more similar to American pancake than the traditional pancake and crepe widely eaten throughout Europe.

-Crempog gets its unique taste from warm buttermilk and a good dash of vinegar, while baking soda is added as a leavening agent, helping to enlarge the air bubbles within the pancake and giving it a fluffy texture.
+Crempog gets its unique taste from warm buttermilk and a good dash of vinegar.
+Baking soda is also added as a leavening agent, helping to enlarge the air bubbles within the pancake and giving it a fluffy texture.